mathncode-sid/chat_DB/README.md

 The AI is tailored to only answer questions from the Database

 ## Project Structure
-app.py — Main application logic
+i) app.py — Main application logic
-chinook.sqlite — SQLite database file
+ii) chinook.sqlite — SQLite database file
-requirements.txt — Python dependencies
+iii) requirements.txt — Python dependencies